horticultureCoop/docs/legal/bylaws.md

 Section 1.4 – **Nondiscrimination.**   The Co-op shall not discriminate on the basis of race, nationality, religion, age, gender, political affiliation or other arbitrary basis.

-Section 1.5 – **Principal office.**   The principal office of the Co-op shall be located at 3153 Drummond Grade, Two Harbors, Minnesota 55616.

-Section 1.6 – **Fiscal year.**   The fiscal year of the Co-op shall coincide with the calendar year.
+Section 1.5 – **Fiscal year.**   The fiscal year of the Co-op shall coincide with the calendar year.

 # Article II Membership